y

 Overview

-A spoof band that played some real shows in order to provide material for the Quest for Festeroo movie that poked fun at the jam band scene, the quartet (under aliases) included Adam Gates on bass, Brian Kehoe on guitar, Jonathan Korty on keyboards and Claypool (as Lapland "Lapdog" Miclovik) on drums; all four members sang.
-The band played a series of shows in summer 2005, including an appearance at the High Sierra festival.
-All of the songs include a healthy dose of jamming.
-None of the material has appeared on any official audio release.
+A spoof band that played some real shows in order to provide material for the Quest for Festeroo movie (and accompanying album) that poked fun at the jam band scene, the quartet (under aliases) included Adam Gates on bass, Brian Kehoe on guitar, Jonathan Korty on keyboards and Claypool (as Lapland "Lapdog" Miclovik) on drums; all four members sang.
+The band played a series of shows in summer 2005, including an appearance at the High Sierra festival, and several other scattered shows.
+All of the songs live included a healthy dose of jamming.

 Instrumentation